 Can you whiten bonded teeth?

 Dental bonding can not be whitened.
 However, it can be replaced with a whiter shade.
 If you want to whiten your teeth after they have been bonded and are worried that after your bonding will not match your natural tooth enamel, do not worry.
-It is very easy to rebond your teeth to match your tooth enamel shade after whitening.
+It is easy to rebond your teeth to match the shade of your tooth enamel after whitening.

 Does getting tooth bonding hurt?

 No, the process should be completely painless.
 At most, you may experience some sensitivity and discomfort due to the minimal amount of tooth structure removed for the process.
-Bonding isn’t an invasive procedure, which means the discomfort is kept at a minimum.
+Bonding isn’t an invasive procedure, which means the discomfort is minimal.

 Are there any side effects of tooth bonding?

 Not really, no. There are no major risks associated with dental bonding.
 You just have to remember that the bonding material isn’t as strong or stain-resistant as your natural teeth.
 The material can chip or separate from your tooth.
-It’s also a temporary solution, so it’s not going to last a lifetime.
+It’s also a temporary solution, so it won’t last a lifetime.

 Am I a good candidate for tooth bonding?